Medical Robotics 1 (4 ECTS)

 Objectives:

-The objective of this course is to give students an introduction to the field of surgical robotics.
-The aim is to enable them to understand the needs expressed by clinicians and to use a few examples to illustrate the process that led to the design and development of robots used for surgical procedures.
-Some design elements and control architectures will be discussed, with an emphasis on the need to ensure the safety of patients and medical staff.
+The objective of this course is to provide students with an introduction to the field of surgical robotics.
+The goal is to enable students to understand the needs expressed by clinicians and to illustrate, through several examples, the process that led to the design and development of robots used in surgical procedures.
+Certain design elements and control architectures will be discussed, with an emphasis on the need to ensure the safety of both the patient and the medical team.

 Hourly volumes: